 - Parents, don’t demand or undermine your adult children’s parenting style.
 Be thankful for the time you are given with your grandchildren – it is a privilege, not a right.

 - Parents, respect your adult child and their spouse.
-Respect does not mean to condone or agree.
+Respect does not mean condoning or agreeing.
 You do not get to choose your child’s spouse.

 - Parents, let your children go.
 Encourage their independence and your own.